Vada Chennai: Plot

 2003: At the meeting with the road contractor, Anbu makes a stand for the people of the hood and refuses to endorse the project.
-Enraged that Anbu went up against him, Guna lets Senthil's brother-in-law Kumar, a police officer, know that it was Anbu who stabbed Senthil.
-Chandra then reveals that how she was behind everything that happened.
-She had sent men to kill Guna during the festival, but Anbu saved him.
+Enraged that Anbu went up against him, Guna lets Senthil's brother-in-law Kumar, a police officer, know that it was Anbu who stabbed Senthil despite Chandra and Velu's reluctance but Velu eventually agrees with Guna.
+Chandra then reveals to Thambi that how she was behind everything that happened and that she is doing this for Rajan, she also asks him to side with Anbu.
+She reveals that she had sent men who were actually loyal to Rajan to kill Guna during the festival, but Anbu saved him.
 She decides to marry Guna and to use him to help kill the other three involved in Rajan's death.
-She added Guna and Velu's names to the hit list and drives a wedge between Guna and Velu.
-She gets Guna to leave the hood with her and sends Rajan's men to protect Anbu from Kumar.
-Kumar finds Anbu, but is heavily beaten and warned by him.
+She added Guna and Velu's names to the hit list through a police officer called Ramesh who was a trusted friend of Rajan and even had Rajan's trusted men tell Senthil and his gang about how Shankar was responsible for Pazhani's death and that he is hiding in prison to escape from him.
+She also drives a wedge between Guna and Velu through acussing Velu's brother Shiva.
+She gets Guna to leave the hood with her and has Rajan's men fight alongside Anbu against Senthil's men when they tried to kill him which resulted in the men's deaths.
+She then talks to Anbu and tries to persuade him to leave the hood only for Anbu to tell her that he will fight till the end for the hood, which reminds Chandra of Rajan and has his men protect him until the next day.
+Thambi tries to talk Senthil out of killing Anbu but he and Kumar refuse to do so and Senthil has Kumar find Anbu and kill him.
+Kumar arrives with few of Senthil's henchmen and finds Anbu after shooting few of Rajan's men dead, but is heavily beaten and warned by him, after Anbu manages to defeat Senthil's henchmen with the aid of Rajan's henchmen.